JuGid/automatic-breadcrumbs/docs/index.md

 - `{{ separator }}` : the breadcrumbs separator

 ### Collection
 You can also create your own method storing breadcrumbs.
-Simply create a class implementing the Jugid\AutomaticBreadcrumbs\Collection\CollectionInterface, tag it as `jugid.automati_breadcrumbs.collection` in your `services.yaml` and set it in the bundle configuration.
+Simply create a class implementing the Jugid\AutomaticBreadcrumbs\Collection\CollectionInterface, tag it as `jugid.automatic_breadcrumbs.collection` in your `services.yaml` and set it in the bundle configuration.
 The default collection works as the bundle is supposed to work.

 #### Possible collections